The 4 Best Social Media Platforms for Interior Designers

-So what is the best social media for interior designers to use?
+Best social media for interior designers to use

 How can you make sure you’re investing your time wisely to get the results you need?
 Step one is to focus your energies on the 4 proven best social media channels for interior designers.
 Here’s my guide to where to promote your interior design business on social media

 Pinterest is the number one social media platform for interior designers to focus on and here’s why.
 It helps to think of Pinterest as less of a social media tool and more of a search engine.
 Unlike other social media platforms when people use Pinterest they are in research and buying mode, looking for inspiration and saving ideas for their dream home.

 With 250 million active monthly users (Sept 2018) Pinterest is driving trends.
 Designers often tell me they can predict what clients will ask for this season by what’s trending on Pinterest.
 Interior Design and Home Decor are some of the most active categories on the platform and your business needs to be visible in it.